Before you buy a property, here is some information you need to know.

 Your new property is not your PPR

-If your property is not your PPR and no other exemption applies, you will likely have to pay annual land tax.
+If your property is not your PPR and no other exemption applies, you will probably have to pay annual land tax.

-Please note, there are obligations you must meet as the ongoing owner of a property in Victoria.
+Please note, there are obligations you must meet as an ongoing owner of a property in Victoria.

-If you are buying a new first home, buying an existing property that is for sale as a residential premises for the first time, or are building a first home, you may be eligible to one or more of the following:
+If you are buying a new first home, buying an existing property that is for sale as a residential premises for the first time, or building a first home, you may be eligible for one or more of the following:

 A new home can be a house, townhouse, apartment, unit or similar, but must be a property that is being sold for the first time as a residential premises.

 Established homes are no longer eligible to receive the FHOG.
-However, if you are buying an established home as your first home and you meet the FHOG eligibility criteria (but for the fact that it is not a new home), you may be entitled to:
+However, if you are buying an established home as your first home and you otherwise meet the FHOG eligibility criteria, you may be entitled to:

-A one-off pensioner concession/exemption is available for homes valued up to $750,000 that you use as your PPR.
-This assistance is offered to all eligible pensioners, including those who are first-home buyers.
+A one-off pensioner concession/exemption is offered to all eligible pensioners, including those who are first-home buyers, for homes valued up to $750,000 that you use as your principal place of residence.

 Where there are eligible joint owners, such as spouses, the pensioner concession/exemption is applied to the fractional interest of each owner.

-The concession deducts, from the contract price, the cost of construction or refurbishment which occurs on or after the contract date.
+The concession deducts, from the contract price, the cost of construction or refurbishment occurring on or after the contract date.
 This means you pay duty only on the:

 The vendor generally applies for the off-the-plan concession via our application form, where you will find instructions to help you calculate an estimated concession amount.

-Eligible farmers aged below 35 may receive assistance when buying their first farmland.
+Eligible farmers aged under 35 may receive assistance when buying their first farmland.
 The extent of assistance depends on the date the farmland is transferred.

-- A full exemption from duty on farmland valued at no more than $300,000,
+- A full exemption from duty is available on farmland valued at no more than $300,000.

-- A partial exemption from duty on farmland valued at no more than $600,000.
-This is calculated by subtracting the duty payable on $300,000 from the duty payable on the value of the farmland (of $600,0000 or less), or
+- A partial exemption from duty is available on farmland valued at no more than $600,000.
+This is calculated by subtracting the duty payable on $300,000 from the duty payable on the value of the farmland (of $600,0000 or less).

 You must choose between this exemption/concession or the PPR concession, whichever you calculate is worth more to you.